 If outside air is warm and dry, an evaporative cooling system can be used.
-Evaporative cools down the incoming warm and dry supply air by transferring heat in to water droplets.
-In addition, mist air feels cooler.
-Moreover, absorption refrigeration and desiccant cooling system can provide low temperatures to building interiors.
+Evaporation system cools down the incoming warm and dry supply air by transferring heat into water droplets.
+In addition, moist air feels cooler.
+Moreover, absorption refrigeration and desiccant cooling systems can provide low temperatures to building interiors.
 (Binggeli, 2003)

 Heat pumps and other refrigeration cycle devices can provide efficient cooling energy for buildings.
 These devices can use building interiors as a heat source and release heat to a heat sink (i.e. air, ground or water).
-In addition, ground can be used as a pre-cooler for cooling systems.
+In addition, the ground can be used as a pre-cooler for cooling systems.
 For instance, during summer, the temperature of the ground in certain depth can be much cooler than the temperature of air and topsoil.
-With rather small electric input for heat pump compressor and fans, lot of cooling energy can be provided.
+With rather small electric input for heat pump compressor and fans, the necessary cooling energy can be provided.
 (Awbi, 2008)